LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 -------------------------

 In ``first_file.cs``, we explicitly coded reading two lines.
-You will often want to proces each line in a file, without knowing the total number of lines ahead of time.
+You will often want to process each line in a file, without knowing the total number of lines ahead of time.
 This will require a loop and a new test to make sure that you have not yet come to the end of the file's stream.
 You can use the ``EndOfStream`` method, though it has the wrong sense (true at the end of the file), so we negate it,